rauc/rauc/docs/basic.rst

-In addition to the need for different methods to write to storage (simple copy for block devices, nandwrite for NAND, ubiupdatevol for UBI volumes, …) the tar-based installation requires additional handling and prepartation of storage.
+In addition to the need for different methods to write to storage (simple copy for block devices, nandwrite for NAND, ubiupdatevol for UBI volumes, …) the tar-based installation requires additional handling and preparation of storage.

 Thus, the possible and required handling depends on both the type of input image (e.g. .tar.xz, .ext4, .img) as well as the type of storage.